 Our previous blogs and briefings have covered this extensively.
 Five main benefits of the Bill and four main elements are set out in the briefing notes.

 With a new Health and Care Bill planned for the sector, there is a commitment to include regulatory oversight of how social care is commissioned and delivered.

 The Government says that it will respond to the recent consultation on reform to the Mental Health Act later this year, which will “pave the way for future legislation.”
 We know that the consultation itself said that a Bill would be introduced “when Parliamentary time allows” so will that be 2022?

 Finally, putting the Healthcare Safety Investigation Branch on a statutory footing to deliver a fully independent national body to investigate healthcare incidents.
-For the history and background to this you can read our earlier blogs here and here.

 Specific mention is made of embracing technology.
 That makes our current series of webinars highly topical!
 Mills & Reeve and ORCHA are presenting a series of interactive online webinars on health, wellbeing and medical device apps covering key legal, regulatory and commercial issues.
-You can register your interest here.

 What do you think?